wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/deterministic-modules.md

 ## Applying @KeepForDJVM and @DeleteForDJVM annotations

-Corda developers need to understand how to annotate classes in the `core` and `serialization` modules correctly in order to maintain the deterministic JARs.
+Corda developers need to understand how to annotate classes in the `core` and `serialization` modules correctly in order to maintain the deterministic `.jar` files.

 {{< note >}}